TosbackCgusBridge-Bot/CGUs-versions/Zoopla/Privacy Policy.md

 Third parties

-We use third parties to serve advertisements on our website and these third parties may use cookies or other means to help measure the effectiveness of their advertisements.
+We use third parties to serve advertisements on our website and these third parties may use parties or other means to help measure the effectiveness of their advertisements.
 Our website may also include links to other unrelated websites and/or contact forms to other unrelated parties which may collect personal information.
 Our privacy policy does not extend to these third parties or other websites and we recommend that users refer directly to these parties regarding their privacy policies before supplying personal details to these companies.
+View our Cookie Policy

 Safety and security